 Two boys in the front put a stick into the water and shouted out the depth to the captain.
 He was navigating the shallow water with precision.
 It wasn’t the first time.

 The first hour is the most scenic part.
-You will pass the old royal cities of Burma along the river.
+You will pass the old royal cities of Myanmar along the river.
 The most beautiful one is Sagaing situated on a steep hill covered of lush trees.
 The view from the river is something out of the ordinary.
 White temples and golden stupas shimmer in the morning sun.
 Monks doing their morning rituals.
 You can hear the temple bells ring all the way to the boat.

 About half way we made a stop at Lekkapin.
 We walked through the small village.
 Wooden houses with open windows.
 Scenes from daily life flashed us by as zapping between TV channels.
 Artisans crafting a hat.
 A farmer on a haystack.
 Tea in an open living room.
 They watched us with curiosity from inside the houses.
 Suddenly a cookfight!

-Burma is the least exploited country in Southeast Asia.
+Myanmar is the least exploited country in Southeast Asia.
 Being colonized for a long time, it’s not until lately the country’s been opening up to the outer world.
 It’s like Thailand in the 1950s.

 A man watched the fight from his porch.
 He was smoking a Burmese cigar made of leaves, known as a cheroot.
 He slowly exhaled the smoke.
 Two boys with a traditional decoration called thanaka on their faces walked by.
-The white paste is made from tree bark and is used widely in Burma.
+The white paste is made from tree bark and is used widely in Myanmar.
 It is said to keep your skin forever young.
 Finally someone found the magic recipe.

 The journey continued.
 A flat and lush landscape passed us by as we were served traditional Burmesian food.
 Lonely fishermen sat in boats and kids were taking an afternoon swim in the river.
 The sun was hot but a fresh breeze kept us cool.
 Drinks were made in the on board bar.
 English gin with a touch of vermouth.
 An air of the colonial times still remain.

 We arrived just before sunset.
 The ancient temples of Bagan rised in front of us.
-The city is the most spectacular sight in Burma.
+The city is the most spectacular sight in Myanmar.
 Thousands of temples, stupas, and monasteries as far as you can see.
 Marco Polo once described it as “the most beautiful place in the world”.
 We indulged the moment and headed to the hotel.
 The sun set and the river turned purple.

 All images © 2019 Erik Ekberger.